ci-lab-cz/streamd/README.md

                         residue name of a ligand in the input trajectory. (default: UNL) -s INTEGER, --step INTEGER
-                        step to take every n-th frame. ps (default: 1) -a STRING, --append_protein_selection STRING
+                        step to take every n-th frame. ps (default: 1) --protein_selection STRING
+                        The protein selection atoms.
+Example: "protein" or "protein and byres around 20.0 resname UNL" (default: protein)
+  -a STRING, --append_protein_selection STRING
                         the string which will be concatenated to the protein selection atoms.
 Example: "resname ZN or resname MG". (default: None)
   -d WDIR, --wdir WDIR  Working directory for program output.
 If not set the current directory will be used. (default: None) -v, --verbose         print progress. (default: False) --hostfile FILENAME   text file with addresses of nodes of dask SSH cluster.
 The most typical, it can be passed as $PBS_NODEFILE variable from inside a PBS script.
 The first line in this file will be the address of the scheduler running on the standard port 8786.
 If omitted, calculations will run on a single machine as usual. (default: None)
   -c INTEGER, --ncpu INTEGER
                         number of CPU per server.
+Use all cpus by default.
+  --n_jobs INTEGER      Number of processes to run per each trajectory.
+Provided CPUs (--ncpu arg) will be distributed between number of trajectories and number of processes per each trajectory (--n_jobs arg). (default: 1)
-Use all cpus by default. (default: 32) --width FILENAME      width of the output pictures (default: 15) --height FILENAME     height of the output pictures (default: 10) -o FILENAME, --occupancy FILENAME
+  --width FILENAME      width of the output pictures (default: 15) --height FILENAME     height of the output pictures (default: 10) -o FILENAME, --occupancy FILENAME